 The Independent Panel conducted an impartial, independent, and comprehensive review.
 Panelists drew from their expertise and experiences and did not represent their institutions or governments.

 The Independent Panel was financed from WHO’s assessed contributions.
-It did not accept additional contribution in cash or in kind.
+The Panel did not accept additional contributions in cash or in kind.
 Panel members made their contributions on a voluntary and non-remunerated basis.

-The Independent Panel valued working in an open and transparent manner, and listening to stakeholders.
+The Independent Panel valued working in an open and transparent manner.
 It heard many different stakeholders’ perspectives, including those of WHO Member States, civil society, academia, professional associations, the private sector and the general public.
 Data and evidence guided the work of the Independent Panel.

 Meetings and Reporting

 The Independent Panel reported in the following ways:

 - Briefings and Reports to WHO Governing Bodies

 - The Co-chairs briefed the WHO Executive Board at its scheduled session on 5-6 October 2020.

 - A first progress report was presented at the resumed 73rd World Health Assembly on 10 November 2020.

 - A second progress report was presented to the WHO Executive Board on 19 January 2021.

-- The Co-Chairs and Secretariat also brief Member States at regularly scheduled briefings in Geneva.
+- The Co-Chairs and Secretariat also briefed Member States at regularly scheduled briefings in Geneva.

 Reports and other documents related to these meetings are all available on this website.

 The Independent Panel was supported by its own independent Secretariat, based on the Geneva Health Campus.

 The Secretariat prepared Panel meetings, produced and commissioned analytical reports and research at the request of the Panel, proactively maintained communication with and on behalf of the Co-Chairs and Panel, and provided day-to-day monitoring and follow-up on Panel priorities and recommendations.

-The Head of the Secretariat is Anders Nordström, who is on leave as Ambassador for Global Health at the Swedish Ministry for Foreign Affairs for the duration of the Independent Panel.
+The Head of the Secretariat was Anders Nordström, who took leave as Ambassador for Global Health at the Swedish Ministry for Foreign Affairs for the duration of the Independent Panel.